 We’ve analyzed many websites and marketing campaigns for manufacturers and industrial companies and find the majority of their websites fall short of having some of the basics that website users have grown to expect.

-The following is a list of essentials that your manufacturing or industrial website design should include to help build band awareness and a positive affinity for your company.
+The following is a list of essentials that your website design should include to help build band awareness and a positive affinity for your company.

 Great Website Design

 Just because you’re not selling anything, does not mean your website should be outdated or cheaply made.
 Having a great website includes creating an online experience that represents your brand and gives consumers a good feeling (aka: positive affinity) about using your products or services.